aai-institute/lakefs-spec/docs/guides/usage.md

 This guide contains instructions and code snippets on how to use the lakeFS file system.

+## The lakeFS URI structure

+In the following subsections, we frequently make use of [lakeFS URIs](https://docs.lakefs.io/understand/model.html#lakefs-protocol-uris) in the example code. lakeFS URIs are strings identifying resources in a lakeFS deployment through a unique combination of repository name, lakeFS revision/ref name, and file name relative to the repository root.

+As an example, a URI like `repo/main/file.txt` addresses the `file.txt` file on the `main` branch in the repository named `repo`.

+In some lakeFS file system operations, directories are also allowed as resource names.
+For example, the URI `repo/main/data/` addresses the `data` directory on the `main` branch in the `repo` repository.

 ## Uploading and downloading files

 The arguably most important feature of the file system are file transfers.